AlbinLind/dawarich-home-assistant/README.md

 ## Configuration
 Below are the configuration options for the Dawarich Home Assistant integration.
 After configuration, input your Dawarich API key when prompted, which is available on the Dawarich account page.

-- **Host:** hostname, IP address, or URL that resolves to the device running Dawarich
+- **Host:** hostname, IP address, or URL that resolves to the running Dawarich instance
 - **Port:** port number for host
 - **Name:** integration entry category to contain devices
 - **Device Tracker:** device tracker to send data to Dawarich